• Rokeby Museum 2024–2025 Annual Fund

 Historic Robinson Home

 The historic home tour is an intimate experience, during which visitors encounter the stories of all four generations of the Robinsons on their own terms — and in their own spaces.
-Guided tours of the historic home and outbuildings are available Friday–Monday, with tours at 11 am and 2 pm.
+Guided tours of the historic home and outbuildings are available Wednesday–Monday, with tours at 11 am and 2 pm.
 Tours last approximately one hour.

 Rokeby Museum presents a nationally significant Underground Railroad story tucked inside a quintessential Vermont experience.

 Visitors will explore the history of four generations of the Robinson family, who called this site home from 1793 to 1961.
-Explore the Museum’s exhibitions, including an ongoing exhibition, Seeking Freedom: The Undergroung Railroad and the Legacy of an Abolitionist Family, and immerse yourself in the family’s history as abolitionists, artists, and farmers.
+Explore the Museum’s exhibitions, including an ongoing exhibition, Seeking Freedom: The Underground Railroad and the Legacy of an Abolitionist Family, and immerse yourself in the family’s history as abolitionists, artists, and farmers.
 The site includes trails, nine historic buildings to explore, and rotating exhibitions.

 X